-- Sophos Wireless Access Points, enabling even more users to access the network.
+- Sophos wireless access points, which bring even more users onto the network.

-In case of doubt, I'd rather have one size bigger.
+If in doubt, go one size up.
 Every year there are new features that require more resources.
-The SG105 to SG135 is still available as a (w)-model with integrated WLAN module.
-In most cases, however, the firewall is not central enough so that reception would still be good.
+The SG105 to SG135 are still available as (w)-model with integrated WLAN module.
+In most cases, however, the firewall is not central enough for reception to be good.

-Sophos is also available as a virtual version.
-If you already have a virtual environment in operation, you no longer have to invest in hardware.
-The system can be installed on a VMware vSphere Hypervisor, Microsoft Hyper-V, Citrix XEN or KVM environment.
-An ISO can be downloaded free of charge from Sophos FTP servers and offers a 30-day trial period.
-But also the Amazon Web Services offer an EC2 image, with which you can start right away.
+Sophos is also available as a virtual variant.
+If you already have a virtual environment in operation, you no longer need to invest in hardware.
+The system can be installed on a VMware vSphere hypervisor, Microsoft Hyper-V, Citrix XEN or KVM environment.
+An ISO can be downloaded free of charge from the Sophos FTP servers and offers a 30-day trial period.
+But also the Amazon Web Services offer in EC2 Image, with which you can start right away.

-Unlike the hardware box, the virtual solution allows you to regulate the performance yourself.
-That is why Sophos has a different licensing model here.
+Unlike the hardware box, you can regulate the performance yourself with the virtual solution.
+For this reason, Sophos also has a different licensing model here.

 Each IP address must be licensed.
-This means that every WLAN client or network printer can be used.
-In some cases, the hardware version is therefore considerably cheaper.
-An office with 3 employees can quickly get to over 10 devices with smartphones and tablets.
-The next higher package is 25 IP addresses, followed by 50.
+Thus also any WLAN client or network printer.
+In some cases, the hardware version is much cheaper.
+An office with 3 employees can quickly have over 10 devices with smartphones and tablets.
+The next highest package is 25 IP addresses, followed by 50.

 Sophos Firewall can also be installed on your own hardware.
 However, care must be taken to ensure that the hardware meets the minimum requirements for the Sophos system.

-Sophos UTM combines all security applications in a single operating system.
+The Sophos UTM combines all security applications in one operating system.
 All components are combined in a single software image and can be easily installed on the hardware of your choice.
 The self-booting software package can be installed on a dedicated Intel-compatible computer within minutes.
-You can switch to Sophos hardware at a later date using Config's Backup/Restore feature.
-The performance ratios depend on the selected hardware.
-Refer to the Hardware Compatibility List for recommended and tested server systems and components.
+A later change to a Sophos hardware is possible via backup/restore of the config.
+The performance metrics depend on the selected hardware.
+Information about recommended and tested server systems and components can be found in the hardware compatibility list.
 The licensing model is then IP-based, as with the virtual appliance.